 The information which is set forth herein has been provided by the Burlington County Bridge Commission (the "Commission"), The Depository Trust Company, New York, New York ("DTC") and by other sources which are believed to be reliable by the Commission, but the information provided by such sources is not guaranteed as to accuracy or completeness by the Commission.
 Certain general and financial information concerning the County of Burlington, New Jersey (the "County") is contained in Appendices A and B to this Official Statement.
 Such information has been furnished by the County.
-Certain financial, economic and demographic information concerning the Township of Cinnaminson, City of Bordentown, Township of Evesham, Township of Riverside, Township of Maple Shade and the Township of Delran, each in the County (each an "Obligated Borrower" and together with the County, the "Obligated Borrowers"), is contained in Appendix C, to this Official Statement.
+Certain financial, economic and demographic information concerning the City of Bordentown, the Township of Medford, the Borough of Riverton and the Township of North Hanover, each in the County (each an "Obligated Borrower" and together, the "Obligated Borrowers"), is contained in Appendix C to this Official Statement.
 Such information has been furnished by each Obligated Borrower.
 The Commission has not confirmed the accuracy or completeness of information relating to the Obligated Borrowers and disclaims any responsibility for the accuracy or completeness thereof.
 Where the Constitution or statutes of the State of New Jersey are referred to, reference should be made to such Constitution or statutes for a complete statement of the matters referred to.
-This Official Statement is submitted in connection with the sale of the Series 2017A Bonds referred to herein and may not be reproduced or used, in whole or in part, for any other purpose.
+This Official Statement is submitted in connection with the sale of the Series 2018 Bonds referred to herein and may not be reproduced or used, in whole or in part, for any other purpose.

-No dealer, broker, salesman or any other person has been authorized by the Commission, the County, the other Obligated Borrowers, or the Underwriter to give any information or to make any representations other than those contained in this Official Statement in connection with the offering of the Series 2017A Bonds; and if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
-This Official Statement does not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of the Series 2017A Bonds by any person, in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+No dealer, broker, salesman or any other person has been authorized by the Commission, the County, the other Obligated Borrowers, or the Underwriter to give any information or to make any representations other than those contained in this Official Statement in connection with the offering of the Series 2018 Bonds; and if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
+This Official Statement does not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of the Series 2018 Bonds by any person, in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
 The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Commission or the County or the other Obligated Borrowers since the date hereof or the date as of which particular information is given, if earlier.

-Upon issuance, the Series 2017A Bonds will not be registered under the Securities Act of 1933, as amended, will not be listed on any stock or other securities exchange and neither the Securities Exchange Commission, nor any other federal, state, municipal or other governmental entity, other than the Commission (subject to the limitations set forth above), will have passed upon the accuracy or adequacy of this Official Statement.
+Upon issuance, the Series 2018 Bonds will not be registered under the Securities Act of 1933, as amended, will not be listed on any stock or other securities exchange and neither the Securities Exchange Commission, nor any other federal, state, municipal or other governmental entity, other than the Commission (subject to the limitations set forth above), will have passed upon the accuracy or adequacy of this Official Statement.

 This Official Statement includes the cover page and the Appendices attached hereto.
-The Underwriter has been authorized by the Commission to imprint the offering prices and yields and the name of the respective Series of the Series 2017A Bonds on the cover page and the inside front cover page, together with the interest rates per annum for the various maturities of each Series of the Series 2017A Bonds.
+The Underwriter has been authorized by the Commission to imprint the offering prices and yields and the name of the Series 2018 Bonds on the cover page and the inside front cover page, together with the interest rates per annum for the various maturities of the Series 2018 Bonds.